johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Then append `cryptdevice=/dev/mmcblk0p2:sdcard` to the end of the line.
 Next replace `root=Whatever_it_says_here with root=/dev/mapper/sdcard`
 Finally, save and exit the text editor.

+Execute the following at the raspberry pi command prompt to open the leafpad text editor:
+`sudo leafpad /etc/fstab`
+The directions from which I made these notes reads as follows
+`Replace /dev/mmcblk0p2 with /dev/mapper/sdcard`
+The problem I had is that there was no such text to replace.
+But on the third line you will see text that looks something like the following:
+`PARTUUID=f464b34e-02  /               ext4    defaults,noatime  0       1`
+Replace `PARTUUID=f464b34e-02` or the similar text with `/dev/mapper/sdcard`
+Finally, save and exit the text editor.

+Execute the following at the raspberry pi command prompt to open the leafpad text editor:
+`sudo leafpad /etc/crypttab`
+Append `sdcard  /dev/mmcblk0p2  none    luks` to the end of the file
+Finally, save and exit the text editor.

+Now run `sudo reboot`.
+The Raspberry Pi will fail to boot and drop you into the initramfs shell.
+Don't Panic: Everything is good.

 #### Screen lockers are a Security Risk
 Logging out and then back in again is accomplished by selecting the **Shutdown** option on the main menu and then selecting the **Logout** button.
 This will log the user out and then present the user with a login screen to start a new session if desired.
 This is fail safe because if the login service crashes or is hacked no one is logged in.
 But if a screen lock is used then the user is still logged in so if the screen lock crashes or is hacked then the users's session becomes accessable to the attacker.
 Obviously, applications are closed when the user logs out so logging out is a bit inconvenient when compared with a screen saver but the extra security makes the effort worthwhile.
 [Jamie Zawinski explains in detail here](https://www.jwz.org/xscreensaver/toolkits.html)